 Playing an Active Role in Relationship Building

-So how can you bring more conscious connection into your workspace?
+So how can you bring a more conscious connection into your workspace?

 Leading the Way!